monktastic/blog/pages/radical-skepticism.md

 skeptic still continues to reason and believe, though he asserts he **cannot defend his reason by reason.**"

-And finally, modern physicist Sean Carroll:
+And finally, modern physicist Sean Carroll, discussing a similar case:

 > “There is **no way** to distinguish between the scenarios by collecting new data.